MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 - Library: A tool that provides speific functionality.
 - Framework: A set of tools and guidelines for building apps.

-So, React is a tool to build user interfaces, the only thing that is good at is creating dynamic and interactive user interfaces, we often needs other tools for concerns such as Routing (allowing the user to go from one piece to another), making HTTP, managing app state, internationalization, form validation, animation and so on...
+So, React is a tool to build user interfaces, the only thing that is good at is creating dynamic and interactive user interfaces, we often needs other tools for concerns such as Routing (allowing the user to go from one page to another), making HTTP, managing app state, internationalization, form validation, animation and so on...

 A great thing about react is that it doesn't have an opinion for the other tools that we'll use, so we can pick the right tools for the job.